– Haarlem

 *For more info: Read Jessica’s blog post about Giethoorn.

-*There are organised bus tours departing daily on a day trip to Giethoorn.
+* Organised bus tours are departing daily on a day trip to Giethoorn.
 If you would like to join one of them, take a look at the link here!

 # – Gouda